Due to the global health crisis our customer service hours have been adjusted to Monday through Friday 7am-1pm PST.

 Economy slip-on tap shoe features an innovative neoprene arch insert that makes it easy to slip on and off and accommodates various foot widths while still providing excellent fit.
 Other features include a man-made leather upper, molded taps with sound board, and a non-skid rubber patch.
+See sizing tab for important fitting suggestions.

 I purchased these shoes after years of purchasing the more expensive Bloch slip on taps.
 These shoes actually fit her narrow foot better and are true to size for an amazing price.
 Will definitely be purchasing again.